adpro/openttd-military-grf/README.md

 ## About

-Military Items provides military aircrafts from around the world.
+Military Items provides military aircraft from around the world.
 The set is not aimed at specific military operators or manufacturers, but rather gives you a broad selection so that you can be your own company.
 To support that goal, the vehicles are in dual company colours.

 ## Usage and Parameters

-The first aircraft is available from 1949.
-Build (small) airports to use aircrafts.
+The first aircraft is available from 1913.
+Build (small) airports to use aircraft.

 By default military airplanes (especially fighters) can carry only limited types of cargo.